mickymocombe/citation_scraper/README.md

 Intro
 =====

-This is the software used to scrape Google Scholar for citations by a particular author.
-It makes use of scolar.py which makes use of ckreibich's [scholar.py][1], with a couple [modifications][2].
+This is software used to scrape Google Scholar for citations by a particular author.
+It makes use of ckreibich's [scholar.py][1], with a couple of [modifications][2].

 How to use
 ==========